EFTEC/PdoOne/README.md

 ```

 This functionality will generate a new Repository class with the most common operations: insert,
 list, update, delete, get, count, create table, drop table and truncate table

 Why we need to generate a class? (instead of inherit one)  This Crud class is only a starting point.
 The developer
-could modify the code, add new methods, modify previous method and so one.
+could modify the code, add new methods, modify previous method and so on.

 For to use the class, we could write the next code: